Nama/swayrst/README.md

 # sway-workspaces
 Restore workspaces in sway to displays and move applications to saved workspaces.
-Multiple windows of an application/class aren't handled.
-No idea how to do so.

 ## Setup
 1. Setup displays, e.g. with `wdisplay`